Always in Our Hearts

-Due to the restrictions of lockdown, this year has been particularly difficult for people who have been bereaved.
+Due to the restrictions of lockdown, recent times have been particularly difficult for people who have been bereaved.
 Many people feel that they have been unable to mark the death of loved ones in ways that they would wish, or have the space for ritual in their bereavement.

 For further information, please email firstname.lastname@example.org

 Light in the Darkness

 We will be holding our spring 'Time to Remember' service online this year.
 The service will be shared on the Highland Hospice YouTube channel at 11am on Saturday 15th May.

 Please join us for this service, which will include some poems, a short reflection and prayers, and some music to evoke special memories of those who are always in our hearts.

 Our theme is 'Light in the Darkness' , where our Chaplain Norma Higgott will reflect on Covid-19 and lockdown and how that has impacted our grief.
 She looks at how we have walked with our grief and how we can see a light in the darkness, a light at the end of the tunnel of Covid

 In Memoriam Book